 - The calculus sequence: the calculus sequence is numbered as MATH 221, 222, and 234.
 If you have not completed this sequence; if you are awaiting transfer credits; or if you plan on taking the calculus credit exam, we STRONGLY suggest enrolling in a calculus course you qualify for.
 If/when credits post, we can assist you in updating your enrollment.

-- Linear algebra: students enrolling this coming semester have the following linear algebra options: MATH 320, 340, 341, and 375.
+- Linear algebra: students enrolling in the fall semester have the following linear algebra options: MATH 320, 340, 341, and 375.
 Note that in all versions of the major and certificate, only one of the following courses may be used to fulfill any of the requirements.
-Here are some details on each:
+MATH 320, 340, and 341 are also offered in the spring semester.
+Please review our linear algebra page for more details on these courses.

 - Core intermediate course: these courses serve as an introduction to the techniques, vocabulary, and methods of thought of advanced-level undergraduate mathematics.
-Students have three available options: MATH 321/322, 341, 421, and 467.
-Here are some details:
+You can find more information on our introduction to proof page.

 Here is the suggested enrollment for your first semester based on your credits: